It's a Wonderful Life: Awards and honors

 The Best Years of Our Lives, a drama about servicemen attempting to return to their pre-World War II lives, won most of the awards that year, including four of the five for which It's a Wonderful Life was nominated.
 (The award for "Best Sound Recording" was won by The Jolson Story.)
 The Best Years of Our Lives, directed by William Wyler, Capra's business partner along with George Stevens in Liberty Films, was also an outstanding commercial success, ultimately becoming the highest-grossing film of the decade, in contrast to the more modest initial box-office returns of It's a Wonderful Life.

 It's a Wonderful Life received a Golden Globe Award for Capra as Best Motion Picture Director.
 He also won a "CEC Award" from the Cinema Writers Circle in Spain, for Mejor Película Extranjera (Best Foreign Film).
 Jimmy Hawkins won a "Former Child Star Lifetime Achievement Award" from the Young Artist Awards in 1994; the award recognized his role as Tommy Bailey as igniting his career, which lasted until the mid-1960s.

 The film was included by the Vatican in a list of important films compiled in 1995, under the category of "Values".
+In November 2025, the film was included in a list released by the Vatican of Pope Leo XIV's favorite films.

-The February 2020 issue of New York Magazine lists It's a Wonderful Life as among "The Best Movies That Lost Best Picture at the Oscars."
+In 2006, Writers Guild of America West ranked its screenplay 20th in WGA's list of 101 Greatest Screenplays.
+The February 2020 issue of New York Magazine lists It's a Wonderful Life as among "The Best Movies That Lost Best Picture at the Oscars".

 Release

 Ownership and copyright issues

-"What is it you want, Mary?
-What do you want?
-You want the Moon?
-Just say the word and I'll throw a lasso around it and pull it down.
-Hey.
-That's a pretty good idea.
-I'll give you the Moon, Mary."